 In October 2013, TerraX entered into an option agreement whereby it can acquire a 100% interest in the Walsh Lake property, which is contiguous with and immediately east of the Northbelt property.
 TerraX can acquire the 100% interest over a four year period by making option payments totaling \$90,000, issuing 260,000 shares and funding \$400,000 of exploration expenditures.
 The vendor will retain a 2% NSR, of which 1.5% can be purchased by TerraX for \$2 Million.
 The Walsh Lake property consists of seven leases and five claims totaling 2,695 ha.
 Historical exploration on the property has produced grab samples as high as 150 g/t Au and drill intersections as high as 15.85 m @ 2.59 g/t Au.
 During due diligence field work conducted during September 2013 TerraX visited eleven different showings on the property, sampling trenches and exposed showings.
-Results confirm that anomalous to significant gold concentrations are widespread on the property is underlain by Archean felsic volcanics and sediments.
+Results confirm that anomalous to significant gold concentrations are widespread on the property, with a best chip sample result of 6 m @ 7.29 g/t Au from the Mispickel Island showing.
+The Walsh Lake property is underlain by Archean felsic volcanics and sediments.
 The structural regime on the Walsh Lake and Northbelt properties appears to be similar, with gold on the Walsh Lake property occurring in subvertical, NNW to NNE trending shear zones and associated quartz veins and biotite or sericite schists.